contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a bug where `(click:?page)` would suppress a gradient background applied to ?Page via `(enchant:)` or `(change:)`.
  * Fixed an incorrectly-worded error message resulting from a data name containing an error (such as `$a's (a: 1 to 2)`, which is invalid syntax).
+ * Fixed a bug where attempting to generate certain error messages would instead cause an unrelated Javascript error to occur.
  * Debug Mode: fixed a bug where values in the Variables pane would sometimes be truncated incorrectly, causing partial HTML entities like "&am…" to appear.

 #### Alterations